99linesofcode/docker-collection/README.md

 # Docker Base
-Interested in a bare metal Docker configuration to easily and more importantly safely serve your Laravel project with?
+Interested in a bare metal Docker configuration to easily and more importantly securely serve your Laravel project with?
 Look no further.

 Docker base is build ontop of the well supported [linuxserver.io](https://linuxserver.io) images and is only minimally extended and configured to be used in both development and production environments. `docker-compose.override.yml` and the other override files are used for development.
-The production environment makes use of linuxserver.io [letsencrypt container](https://github.com/linuxserver/docker-letsencrypt).
+The production environment makes use of linuxserver.io's [swag container](https://github.com/linuxserver/docker-swag).

 The included `provision.sh` script is meant to be run once to get your VPS in the right state.
 Deployment is handled by the Github workflow `deploy.yml` file.